Fiserv/Commerce-Hub/docs/Resources/Guides/Industry-Verticals/Car-Rental.md

 # Car Rental

 <!-- theme: danger -->
-> We are enhancing Commerce Hub to support the Car rental vertical and the documents related to the features will be released soon.
+> We are enhancing Commerce Hub to support the Car rental vertical.
+The documents related to the features will be released soon.

 ---